Dr Alvaro A. A. Fernandes

 Admin

-The admin responsibilities I currently have are:
+The admin responsibilities I used to have were:

 • Being PhD Tutor within the Research School.

 • Helping to run the Mentoring Scheme for the department's research students.
-(The mentors webpage is full of useful information for research students.)

 More Information